MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/09-functions.md

 ```

 Even when setting a default value, try not to use static values.
 In the previous example,
-`$env:COMPUTERNAME` is used as the default value, which is automatically be translated into the
+`$env:COMPUTERNAME` is used as the default value, which is automatically translated into the local
-local computer name if a value is not provided.
+computer name if a value is not provided.

 ## Verbose Output